gbraad/docker-kubernetes-client/README.md

 $ chmod +x kubectl
 ```

-Note: this can also be seen in the `scratch` container build.
+Note: this can also be seen in the `scratch` (static) container build.

 However, the Fedora based container will be used for `ansible-container` to perform
 container compostion and deployment.
 This means that everything to maintain the lifecycle